Cascading/lingual/README.md

     `insert into test.results select empno, name from sales.emps`

-DDL statements like `CREATE TABLE` are unsupported.
+DDL statements like `CREATE TABLE` are unsupported at this time.
 See the Lingual Catalog tool for defining Schemas and Tables from the command line.

-# Installing the Client
+# Installing the Lingual Shell and Catalog

 To install the Lingual command line tools, call: